-Much like the water meter, knowing the location of your gas meter is important for 2 reasons:
+Knowing the location of your gas meter is important for the same two, main reasons:

 - Emergency shutdowns.
 Knowing how to turn off the gas in an emergency is vital and can even save lives.
 Look for the yellow handle on your meter.
 The gas is ON when this handle runs parallel with the pipe.
 To turn it OFF turn the yellow handle so it sits perpendicular, or at a 90 degree angle to the pipe.
 Only do this if safe to do so, and if in doubt call in the professionals, always!

 - Seeing the numbers.
 We had a job a few years ago where the gas bill was about 6 x higher than the actual usage amount due to inaccurate readings.
 We tested the usage on the meter by using appliances inside the home and found that the usage amount they had charged for was nearly impossible given the size of the home.
-As a result, the owners were able to have the bill reduced.
+As a result, the owners were able to have the bill reduced!

 A boundary trap is the point where all of your home’s sewer drains (everything from bathrooms, kitchens and laundries) connect to and enter the sewer main.
-Unfortunately these can be buried and difficult to find, resulting in your plumber spending hours digging to find it!
+Unfortunately these can be buried over time and difficult to find, resulting in you or your plumber spending hours digging to find it!
 It’s important to know where it is as it’s a plumber’s first point of call when completing a sewer inspection and clearing blockages.

 Look for a pipe poking through the ground at the front or back of your property (see pic below).